Photoshop Elements: How To Remove Unwanted Object ex. Zit or Ex

-Often times we fall in love with our photos, but there is a part of the photo that keeps our good photo from becoming an awesome photo.
+Often we fall in love with our photos, but there is a part of the picture that keeps our good photo from becoming an excellent photo.
 Something snuck its way into the lens.
-Maybe it's a little bit of someones elbow, or a zit, or maybe even an outlet on your wall that detracts from the overall value of the photograph.
+Maybe it's a little bit of someone's elbow, or a zit, or perhaps even an outlet on your wall that detracts from the overall value of the photograph.
 In the example above, it is this sign.
-I looked at this picture and I thought, what beauty.
-If only that sign wasn't there.
-Oh wait, I can do something about it, and well I did using PhotoShop Element's clone stamp.
+I looked at this picture, and I thought, what beauty.
+If only that sign weren't there.
+Oh wait, I can do something about it, and well, I did use PhotoShop Element's clone stamp.

-PhotoShop Element is a great tool, that does not cost a lot of money, but gives great capabilities such as deleting unwanted items in a photo, as well as just spicing up your picture giving a more professional quality.
-In this case we are going to use the clone stamp.
+PhotoShop Element is a great tool that does not cost a lot of money but gives excellent capabilities such as deleting unwanted items in a photo, as well as just spicing up a photo giving it a more professional quality.
+In this case, we are going to use the clone stamp.

 Starting the Fun!